Nikhil759/event_management_system/README.md

-# 🧪 Sr. Python Developer Assignment: Mini Event Management System
+# Assignment: Mini Event Management System

 This project is a mini event management system API built with Python, FastAPI, and SQLAlchemy.